 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Asan air is currently 3 times above WHO exposure recommendation
+PM2.5 concentration in Asan is currently 3.7 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|

 Good 25 US AQI

 |Wednesday, Aug 10|